Danyabikaram/azure-ai-chatbot/docs/architecture/architecture.md

 3. Deploy GPT-4o in the Azure OpenAI Service to handle natural language queries.

-4. Add Session Management (Azure Table Storage) to maintain context across multiple user interactions.
+4. Add Session Management (Azure Cosmos DB) to maintain context across multiple user interactions.

+5.Use Azure Blob Storage for storing uploaded documents that will be indexed for RAG.

+6.Use Azure Cognitive Search to index documents stored in Blob Storage and provide retrieval for grounding GPT-4o responses.

-5. Include Azure Storage (Cosmos DB) for storing logs, conversation history, or analytical data.
+7. Include Azure Storage (Cosmos DB) for storing logs, conversation history, or analytical data.

-6.Keep the architecture modular so that additional services can be integrated in future labs.
+8.Keep the architecture modular so that additional services can be integrated in future labs.

 ## Data Flow